influxdata/docs-v2/content/influxdb/v2.2/reference/cli/influx/remote/_index.md

 ---

 {{% cloud %}}
-(InfluxDB OSS only) Configure InfluxDB Edge Data Replication remotes and replication streams for InfluxDB OSS.
+Configure InfluxDB Edge Data Replication remotes and replication streams for InfluxDB OSS.
 {{% /cloud %}}

 Use the `influx remote` command to manage connections to remote instances of InfluxDB.